ollelogdahl/cgr/docs/rend2.typ

 cull and draw pass before doing the main forward pass.
 Noteworthy is that if the shadow pass does not need to rebind pipelines (if not using vertex-effects), culling and drawing can be done in 1 pass.

+= Performance <sec:performance>

+The new system using culling can easily render 27'000 dragons on a NVIDIA RTX A2000 12GB card in 60fps.
+In the `manydragons.xml` scene, inspecting the metrics shows that:
+- A total of 27'000 dragons exist
+- They are all rendered in one batch
+- About 5'000 are actually drawn
+- Approximately 51 million input vertices and 17 million input triangles
+- 30 million vertex invocations
+- depending on direction, 2-6 million fragment invocations

+See @fig:gpu-time for a comparison.
+Note that the actual GPU command recording on the CPU only takes 120us in the new design.
+Adapting the old scene graph gives an overhead of 1.9ms just for traversing the scene graph.
+This shows clearly that the old scene-graph is not sufficient.

+#figure(
+  table(columns: (2fr, 1fr, 1fr, 1fr, 1fr, 1fr,),
+    [Dragons], table.vline(), table.cell(colspan: 2, [Old]), table.vline(), table.cell(colspan: 3, [New]),
+    [], [CPU], [Draw], [CPU], [Cull], [Draw],
+    table.hline(),
+    [27000], [2.9ms], [22.2ms], [2.0ms], [30.7us], [9.3ms]
+  ),
+  caption: [Comparison between the old and the new design, measuring duration for rendering a single frame.], ) <fig:gpu-time>

 = Analysis

 In the following section, the design is analyzed from different perspectives.